I’m not sure how I can say this in a nice way, so I won’t. It’s over between us.

 So, it’s over.
 I’m deactivating my account and walking away.
 And while I can’t say I’ve found another to replace you yet, you are not the only fish in the sea.
 There’s your little sibling Instagram for example.
 I know you all are family, but Instagram is more how you USED to be; pictures without all the politics and drama.
 Fewer trolls and less clickbait too.

 Twitter?
 Forget it.
-That worse than you, Facebook.
+It’s worse than you, Facebook.
 How can anyone convey a plausible thought in 140 characters or less?
 (Hmmm, maybe THAT’S why Trump loves Twitter so much!)
 Twitter is built to insult and retort.
 Not exactly the foundation for a positive relationship now, is it?

 No, I think I need to start kicking it “old school”, and look for bloggers and sites myself.
 While many of these people I may not know, most of them will take the time to think before they post something.
 While I may not always agree with them, hopefully it will at least be thought out.